omkar-shelke25/k8s-learning/Kubernetes/Kubernetes Workload Management/Service.md

 ### **Understanding Kubernetes Services in Simple Terms**

+ - When using a Kubernetes service, each pod is assigned an IP address.
+As this address may not be directly knowable, the service provides accessibility, then automatically connects the correct pod.

-A **Service** in Kubernetes acts like a middleman.
+- A **Service** in Kubernetes acts like a middleman.
 It ensures your application parts (like your website frontend and its backend) can talk to each other without worrying about the backend’s location or IP address changing.

 #### **Why Services?**
 - Pods (containers in Kubernetes) are temporary.
 They can disappear and get replaced, and their IP addresses change.